A Star Is Born (2018 soundtrack): Writing and recording

 Cooper described the soundtrack "an evolution, like the story."
 Gaga and Cooper were writing songs for the soundtrack during filming, leading to "so many different incarnations of each song."
 Cooper added that "the music really became a character in the movie.
 There is no lyric that's ever in any point of the movie that doesn't have exactly to do with where one of them is or hopes to be or regrets being.
 That was our launching pad and then it was just about discovering what songs fit in the right places."
 Jason Isbell wrote a song for Cooper's character, which became "the sword with which a lot of the music spawned from [Cooper]".
 Isbell sent the song through Dave Cobb, a Nashville-based producer with whom Cooper had been collaborating.

 Cooper approached Lukas Nelson (son of country music singer Willie Nelson) after seeing him perform at Desert Trip in October 2016 and asked him to work on the film as a music consultant.
 Nelson said he began "writing songs for the movie, just for the heck of it, and sending them over to the producer, and they started liking them.
 Then Lady Gaga came by and I met her and we clicked.
 We became good friends, and we started writing together."
 Gaga, in turn, provided backing vocals on two tracks on Nelson's self-titled album released in 2017.
 Nelson and his band, Lukas Nelson & Promise of the Real, appear in the film as Cooper's backing band.
 Gaga reunited with producer Mark Ronson and songwriter Hillary Lindsey, who had both contributed to her previous studio album Joanne (2016).
 She worked with recurring collaborator DJ White Shadow on the soundtrack's more pop-oriented numbers performed by her character Ally.
 Much of the album was recorded live on set, at Gaga's insistence.

-Music and lyrics
+Composition

 The soundtrack has been described as primarily a pop and blues rock album.
 It also incorporates elements of country, rock, folk rock, electropop, and dance-pop.
-Billboard says its lyrics are about wanting change, its struggle, love, romance, and bonding, describing the music as "timeless, emotional, gritty and earnest.
+An article by Paper divided the songs of the album into two categories: earthy tracks reminiscent of Joanne's rootsy style, and upbeat pop songs in the vein of Gaga's on-screen persona, Ally.
+According to Billboard, its lyrics are about wanting change, its struggle, love, romance, and bonding, describing the music as "timeless, emotional, gritty and earnest.
 They sound like songs written by artists who, quite frankly, are supremely messed up but hit to the core of the listener."